Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Information Officer - This data subject is the officer appointed in accordance with PAIA.
 Information relating to this data subject includes name, citizenship, contact information, ID number, qualifications, and training attended.

-• Professional Partners in Property - These data subjects are businesses who have entered into legal contracts with CPS for their services offered.
-Information relating to these institutions includes company details, responsible individuals, contractual agreements, contact information, or any other such information as required for the successful completion of the agreed collaboration between CPS and them.
+• Professional Partners in Property – These data subjects are businesses that have entered into legal contracts with CPS for their services offered.
+Information relating to these institutions includes company details, responsible individuals, contractual agreements, contact information, and any other such information as required for the successful completion of the agreed collaboration between CPS and them.

 The recipients or categories of recipients to whom the personal information may be supplied